sanal-cem/Fall2016Swe573_Cem_Sanal/DOC/README.md

 See also my issues and my wiki.

 ```
-I had to make a fresh start because I started to use Git Gui.
+I had to make a fresh start because I started to use Git Gui and forgot to fetch the old repo from GitHub.
 After pushing with "Force Overwrite Existing Branch" option, I started again with the first commit.
 ```

 ## Project Definition